ECOLOGICAL SOLUTIONS GROUP LLC

 Background

 Ecological Solutions Group LLC (ESG) helps the owners of large-scale lands, including the United States (U.S.) federal government, understand and manage their wetlands, rangelands, forests and streams.
 We analyze the condition of vegetation, soils, water and wildlife on client holdings.
 We then develop protocols to guide site-appropriate management activities, and work with clients to apply these techniques for the benefit of their properties.
 Our consulting practice currently covers 13 states and 2 provinces in the western United States and Canada.
 Our clients include government agencies, corporations, tribal entities and private landowners.
-We are therefore pleased to offer our environmental planning services (SINs 899-1 and 8991 RC) through the GSA Schedule for Environmental Services under contract GS-10F-0002V.
+We are therefore pleased to offer our environmental planning services (SINs 541620 and OLM) through the GSA Schedule for Environmental Services under contract GS-10F-0002V.

 Map 1.
 Areas of ESG’s Environmental Planning Work